 3. You both must intend to be married.

-4. You both must hold yourself out to friends and family as being a married couple such as:
+4. You both must hold yourself out to friends and family as being a married couple.

 States that Recognize Common Law Marriage

-The following states fully recognize common law marriage:
+The following list of states fully recognize common law marriage:

 States with Limited Recognition of Common Law Marriages

-The following states formerly recognized common law marriages, and will generally still recognize them if couples satisfied all the requirements before the ban was in place.
+The following states formerly recognized common law marriages, and will generally still recognize them if couples satisfied all the requirements before such marriages were banned.

 How to Tell If a Common Law Marriage Exists

-Generally speaking, the strongest evidence that both partners intended to be married would be a written agreement between them.
-Ultimately, you only know for sure if there is a common law marriage when a judge says so.
+Generally speaking, the strongest evidence that both partners intended to be married would be a written agreement between them to that effect.
+Ultimately, however, you only know for sure that a common law marriage exists when a judge says so.

-Here are some factors a court would look at to determine if you are or were in a common marriage
+Here are some factors that a court would look at to determine if you are or were in a common marriage: